 Corresponding Author E-mail: firstname.lastname@example.org

-ABSTRACT: Colorectal cancer (CRC) is one of the major cancers that characterized with high percentage of morbidity worldwide due to advanced metastatic cancer that developed via acquired drug resistance mechanisms.
+ABSTRACT: Colorectal cancer (CRC) is one of the major cancers that is characterized with high percentage of morbidity worldwide due to the advanced metastatic cancer that developed via acquired drug resistance mechanisms.
 Therefore, there is an urgent need to identify genetic variants in major genes that could contribute to the poor overall survival rate and drug-resistance.
-ATP-binding cassette (ABC) transporters among the most studied genes that are related to the development of many cancers including CRC.
+ATP-binding cassette (ABC) transporters are among the most studied genes that are related to the development of many cancers including CRC.
 In this study, three variants namely (G2168A and G3173A) in ABCC1 and (C421A) in ABCG2 were examined to evaluate their contribution to CRC in Saudi Arabia.
 DNA was extracted from the whole blood of 62 CRC patients and 100 controls.
 PCR-RFLP technique was used to identify the different genotypes among Saudi population.
 All statistical data were obtained by chi-square test and P values ˂0.05 were considered statistically significant.
 Interestingly, neither of the tested variants showed heterozygous nor homozygous distribution among the 162 samples.
 Therefore, those variants are rare in Saudi population and are not suspected to be involved in CRC pathogenesis.
 In conclusion, those variants cannot be used as diagnostic or prognostic markers for CRC in Saudi Arabia.
 However, more experiments need to be performed to confirm our findings.

 KEYWORDS: Colorectal Cancer (CRC); Development Risk; Saudi Arabia; Single Nucleotide Polymorphisms (Snps)Download this article as: